 - Being lean and agile is key.

 - Take some risks and don’t be afraid to fall.
-It’s important to make mistakes.
+It’s important for women in business to make mistakes.

 - Be relentlessly determined – it’s the differentiating factor between success and failure.